gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-with-.zip.md

 ## Install Management API

-The management API includes nodes for both of the UI components (management UI and developer portal).
-You must install the relevant management API node before you can use the corresponding UI component.
+The Management API includes nodes for both of the UI components (Management Console and Developer Portal).
+You must install the relevant Management API node before you can use the corresponding UI component.

-This section describes how to install management API and verify the nodes are running.
+This section describes how to install Management API and verify the nodes are running.

 ### Extract the `.zip` archive